pretix/pretix/doc/api/resources/events.rst

 has_subevents                         boolean                    ``true`` if the event series feature is active for this
                                                                  event.
-Cannot change after event is created. meta_data                             object                     Values set for organizer-specific meta data parameters. plugins                               list                       A list of package names of the enabled plugins for this event. seating_plan                          integer                    If reserved seating is in use, the ID of a seating
+Cannot change after event is created. meta_data                             object                     Values set for organizer-specific meta data parameters.
+                                                                 The allowed keys need to be set up as meta properties in the organizer configuration. plugins                               list                       A list of package names of the enabled plugins for this event. seating_plan                          integer                    If reserved seating is in use, the ID of a seating